umeshdhaked/SpringBootTasks/Readme.md

+** For task 11 we have to set profilename to IDE to run the project

 Tasks to be Done Post Demo
 1. Complete all the endpoints for CRUD operations on Muzix
 2. Use h2-console to view in-memory data